The Idolmaster Million Live!: Animations

 Seven of the idols from Million Live are featured in the anime film The Idolmaster Movie: Beyond the Brilliant Future!.

 Special animation videos for Million Live have been created as anniversary celebrations.
 The first animation, a video featuring Mirai Kasuga, was created for the first anniversary and streamed in-game.
 A 10-minute animation was created for its fourth anniversary.
 Both were animated by A-1 Pictures.

 TV Anime

-An anime television series adaptation of Million Live! was announced during the Theater Days 3rd anniversary livestream.
-It will be animated by Shirogumi and directed by Shinya Watada, with series composition and script by Yōichi Katō, character designs for animation by Tetsuya Ishii and Kaori Tsuta.
-It is scheduled to air in October 2023.
+An anime television series adaptation of Million Live! was announced during the Theater Days 3rd anniversary livestream in July 2020.
+It is animated by Shirogumi and directed by Shinya Watada, with series composition and script by Yōichi Katō, and character designs for animation by Tetsuya Ishii and Kaori Tsuta.
+The series premiered on October 8, 2023, TV Tokyo and other networks.
+Before its television airing, the series was released theatrically in three parts.
+The first part was screened from August 18 to September 7; the second part from September 8 to 28; and the third part from September 29 to October 19.
+Crunchyroll streamed the series.

+An original video animation (OVA) episode will be released in a Blu-ray Disc on March 27, 2026.

+Episodes

 Comics

 Aside from comics available alongside the games themselves, Million Live! has several published manga.

-A manga titled Idolm@ster Million Live! was published in Monthly Shōnen Sunday from August 2014 to October 2016, created by author Yuki Monji and Bandai Namco Entertainment.
+A manga adaptation titled The Idolmaster Million Live! was published in Monthly Shōnen Sunday from August 2014 to October 2016, created by author Yuki Monji under the supervision of Bandai Namco Entertainment.
 The collected volume editions came with original CDs.

+Another manga series titled The Idolmaster Million Live!
+Blooming Clover was published in Dengeki Maoh from February 2017 to October 2023, created by Kakuya Inayama.